 However, you cannot create and distribute content just for the heck of it.
 In other words, the information that you provide has to be packed with value and should be relevant to the interest of your audience.
 This helps you attract customers on a consistent basis and retain them over a longer period of time.

 Unlike other marketing and advertising methods, content marketing is a long-term game.
-It is a way to market to your audience while building a firm relationship with them.
-With the right kind of content, you not only grab their attention but also engage with them on a higher level.
+With the right kind of content, you not only grab your audience’s attention but also engage with them on a higher level.
 Which ultimately leads to a stronger brand and a more profitable business

 According to a report published by Content Marketing Institute, 30% of B2B marketers believe their company uses content marketing with great results.